SakibAlEmran/Real-Time-Chat-Application/README.md

 cd Real-Time-Chat-Application
 ```
 3. Create directory: public/uploads and public/uploads/avatars
 4. create a .env file and assign the value.
-I m providing the env variable list:
+Here is the list of the .env file variables:
 ```
 APP_NAME,
 APP_URL,